-The draft amendment was updated incorporating the inputs received from the participants during the meeting and written comments sent by the par ticipants.
-The draf t amendment was submitted to the Ministry of Law and Justice for vetting after due approval of the then Hon'ble Minister for Environment, Forest and Climate Change.
 The draft of amendment of Ozone Depleting Substances (Regulation and Control) Rules was published in the Gazette of India in May, 2013 for inviting comments/suggestions from the public on the draft Rules.
 Subsequently, the Ozone Depleting Substances (Regulation and Control) Amendment Rules, 2014 were published on 4th April, 2014 in the Gazette of India.
 The salient features of the Ozone Depleting Substances (Regulation and Control) Amendment Rules, 2014 are:

-- The production and consumption of Group VI substances (HCFCs) has been proposed to be controlled according to the accelerated phase-out schedule of the Montreal Protocol. - Introduction of quota system by the Government for production and consumption of Group VI substances (HCFCs) for non-feedstock applications and monitoring and reporting system for all feedstock applications including use of Carbontetrachloride in order to comply with phase-out targets of the production and consumption of Group VI substances (HCFCs). - Prohibition of issuance of license for import and export for Group I, Group II, Group III, Group IV and blends containing ODSs including Group VI substances except recovered, recycled and reclaimed ODSs or for EUN, if any or ODSs for destruction or for feedstock applications. - Prohibition of issuance of license for import of pre-blended polyols containing Group VI substances (HCFCs). - Ban on creating new capacities to manufacture products made with or containing Group VI substances (HCFCs). - In order to control the inventory of HCFC based refrigeration and air-conditioning equipments and reduce the consumption of HCFCs in servicing of these equipments in future years, import of air-conditioning and refrigeration equipments and other products using HCFCs from 1st July, 2015 has been prohibited.
+The production and consumption of Group VI substances (HCFCs) has been proposed to be controlled according to the accelerated phase-out schedule of the Montreal Protocol.

-Exemption for production of Group VI substances (HCFCs) for the Protocol approved feedstock uses in manufacturing of other chemicals, with negligible emissions, if any.
+- Introduction of quota system by the Government for production and consumption of Group VI substances (HCFCs) for non-feedstock applications and monitoring and reporting system for all feedstock applications including use of Carbontetrachloride in order to comply with phaseout targets of the production and consumption of Group VI substances (HCFCs). - Prohibition of issuance of license for import and export for Group I, Group II, Group III, Group IV and blends containing ODSs including Group VI substances except recovered, recycled and reclaimed ODSs or for EUN, if any or ODSs for destruction or for feedstock applications. - Prohibition of issuance of license for import of preblended polyols containing Group VI substances (HCFCs). - Ban on creating new capacities to manufacture products made with or containing Group VI substances (HCFCs). - In order to control the inventory of HCFC based refrigeration and air-conditioning equipments and reduce the consumption of HCFCs in servicing of these equipments in future years, import of airconditioning and refrigeration equipments and other products using HCFCs from 1st July, 2015 has been prohibited. - Exemption for production of Group VI substances (HCFCs) for the Protocol approved feedstock uses in manufacturing of other chemicals, with negligible emissions, if any.